fontanf/localsearchsolver/README.md

 ## Sequencing module

 A specific implementation is also available for sequencing problems.
-The neighborhoods, crossovers and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them:
+The neighborhoods, crossovers and perturbations are already implemented.
+It is only required to provide an `append(solution, j)` method to use them:
 * Local search neighborhoods:
+  * Intra:
-  * Shift a block of `k` consecutive jobs
+    * Shift a block of `k` consecutive elements
-  * Swap a block of `k1` consecutive jobs with another block of `k2` consecutive jobs
+    * Swap a block of `k1` consecutive elements with another block of `k2` consecutive elements
-  * Reverse a block of consecutive jobs
+    * Reverse a block of consecutive elements (2-opt)
+    * Shift and reverse a block of `k` consecutive elements
+  * Inter:
+    * 2-opt\*
+    * Shift a block of `k` consecutive elements from one sequence to another
+    * Swap a block of `k1` consecutive elements from a sequence with another block of `k2` consecutive elements from another sequence
-  * Shift and reverse a block of `k` consecutive jobs
+    * Shift and reverse a block of `k` consecutive elements from one sequence to another
-  * Remove a job from the solution / Add a job into the solution
+  * Remove an element from the solution / Add an element into the solution
 * Perturbations:
-  * Swap two blocks of consecutive jobs (double-bridge)
+  * Swap two blocks of consecutive elements (double-bridge) (single sequence only)
-  * Remove `k` jobs and re-insert them (ruin-and-recreate)
+  * Remove `k` elements and re-insert them (ruin-and-recreate)
-  * Force a job into the solution
+  * Force an element into the solution
 * Crossover algorithms:
-  * OX crossover
+  * OX crossover (single sequence only)
-  * SJOX crossover
+  * SJOX crossover (single sequence only)
-  * SBOX crossover
+  * SBOX crossover (single sequence only)

 ### Examples

+#### Single sequence

 [Sequential Ordering Problem](examples/sequentialordering.hpp)